On Algebraic Abstractions for Concurrent Separation Logics: PCM Abstractions Formally

 \subsection{Sub-PCMs}

-In Section~\ref{s:examplesubpcm}, we restricted the PCM $U$ with a \seprel invariant $\relAlpha {} {}$.
+In Section~\ref{s:examplesubpcm}, we restricted the PCM $U$ with a \seprel $\relAlpha {} {}$.
 Formally, this construction is developed as a sub-object of a PCM, a \emph{sub-PCM}.
-As customary in abstract algebra, we present the construction through two \emph{morphisms} on the objects; \emph{injection} of a sub-PCM into a PCM and a \emph{retraction} from a PCM into its sub-PCM, while accounting for the partiality of both and preserving their underlying notions of disjointness.
+As customary in abstract algebra, we present the construction through two \emph{morphisms} on the objects; \emph{injection} of a sub-PCM into a PCM and a \emph{retraction} from a PCM into its sub-PCM.

 \begin{definition} A PCM $\pcmA$ is a \dt{sub-PCM} of a PCM $\pcmB$ if there exists a total PCM morphism $\iota : \pcmA \to \pcmB$ (an injection) and a morphism $\rho : \pcmB \to \pcmA$ (a retraction), such that: \begin{enumerate} \item $\fapp{\rho}{(\fapp{\iota}{x})} = x$, \item if $u \rel{\rho} \unit$ then $\fapp{\iota}{(\fapp{\rho}{u})} = u$ \item if $\fapp{\rho}{u} \rel{\pcmA} \fapp{\rho}{v}$ then $u \rel{\rho} v$ \item if $\fapp{\iota}{x} \rel{\pcmB} \unit$ then $x \rel{\pcmA} \unit$ \end{enumerate} \end{definition}